2024 INDUCTEES

 One of his most enduring and far-reaching contributions to accounting scholarship and education is his former students.
 During his career, Watts chaired twenty five PhD dissertations and was a dissertation committee member for eighteen other students.
 Many of his academic progeny are chaired professors at elite universities, prolific authors, members of editorial boards, frequent workshop presenters, and, likely most importantly to Watts, now mentors to their own PhD students.

-Ross Leslie Watts will be the 120th inductee to The Accounting Hall of Fame.
+Ross Leslie Watts is the 120th inductee to The Accounting Hall of Fame.

 About the American Accounting Association